Denosumab

-Denosumab (trade names Prolia and Xgeva) is a human monoclonal antibody for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumor of bone.
+Denosumab, sold under the brand name Prolia among others, is a human monoclonal antibody used for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumor of bone.

-Denosumab is contraindicated in people with low blood calcium levels.
 The most common side effects are joint and muscle pain in the arms or legs.

-Denosumab is a inhibitor of RANKL (receptor activator of nuclear factor kappa-Β ligand), which works by decreasing the development of osteoclasts, which are cells that break down bone.
+Denosumab is an inhibitor of RANKL (receptor activator of nuclear factor kappa-Β ligand), which works by decreasing the development of osteoclasts, which are cells that break down bone.
+Denosumab is a human monoclonal IgG2 antibody that targets the protein RANKL, which is essential for the formation, function and survival of osteoclasts, the cell type responsible for bone resorption.
+Denosumab binds to RANKL with high affinity and specificity, preventing the interaction between RANKL and RANK.
+Increased osteoclast activity stimulated by RANKL is a key mediator of bone destruction in metastatic bone disease.
+This leads to a reduction in osteoclast numbers and function, and a decrease in bone resorption, cancer-induced bone destruction.
+It also leads to a decrease in bone resorption in cortical and trabecular bones.
 It was developed by the biotechnology company Amgen.

 Medical uses

 Denosumab is used for those with osteoporosis at high risk for fractures, bone loss due to certain medications, and in those with bone metastases.

 Cancer

-A 2012 meta-analysis found that denosumab was better than placebo, zoledronic acid and pamidronate, in reducing the risk of fractures in those with cancer.
+A 2012 meta-analysis found that denosumab was better than placebo, zoledronic acid, and pamidronate, in reducing the risk of fractures in those with cancer.

 Osteoporosis

 In those with postmenopausal osteoporosis denosumab decreases the risk of fractures but increases the risk of infection.
 A 2013 review concluded that it is a reasonable treatment for postmenopausal osteoporosis.
 A 2017 review did not find benefit in males.